 Another notable Viennese architect that belonged to this movement was Otto Wagner — he left such pretty buildings behind.
-In this blog post, we’ll mention a few of his buildings, but stay tuned until the very end — we have something new and exciting to share on this topic.
+In this blog post, we’ll mention a few of his buildings, but stay tuned until the very end when we will come back to Otto Wagner again.

 Church of St. Leopold